 This change may help you manage your cholesterol, reducing the risk of heart disease and stroke according to Irish Heart Foundation*.

-4 Shun that salt
+4 Shun the salt

 Limit the amount of salt you eat.

-That doesn’t just mean putting down the salt shaker, because there’s salt you might not notice in processed foods, too.
+That doesn’t just mean putting down the salt shaker, because there’s salt you might not notice in processed foods too.